 Then covered with thin plywood that will take the shape of the ramp in a few different layers.

 Don't worry.
 I will show you how.

-Most connections I show on my skateboard ramp plans can be done with just two deck screws.
-If you follow the directions properly there will always be secondary support and bracing made by other parts of the ramp like the sheathing.
+Connections are how you attach the different parts of the ramp together.
+Two deck screws are what I use.
+Secondary support and bracing made by other parts of the ramp add more stability.
 I have not seen structural problems on ramps that I build, even after 5 years of use.
-I did a structural analysis once in college and it turned out the skateboard ramp plans I made were very well equipped to handle to loads the received.
+I did a structural analysis once in college.
+It turned out the skateboard ramps I made were well equipped to handle to abuse of any skateboarder.

-Remember, the loads created from these projects are not that huge.
+The forces created from skateboarding are not that huge.
 If you feel the need to beef up the structure then there are a few options.
-Screw blocks in underneath the main horizontal beams, use joist hangers, use glue in the joints.
-Truth be told, do it for you.
-I couldn't be bothered.
+Screw blocks in underneath the main horizontal beams.
+Use joist hangers[not recommended].
+Use glue in the joints.

 Types of coping